cahute/cahute/docs/headers/cahute/link.rst

         adapter has been unplugged from the host.

     :c:macro:`CAHUTE_ERROR_UNKNOWN`
-        The medium-specific operations have yielded an error code that Cahute did not interpret.
+        The transport-specific operations have yielded an error code that Cahute did not interpret.
 Some details can usually be found in the logs.